skrey/yellow-extensions/source/update/README.md

 The following settings can be configured in file `system/settings/system.ini`:

+`UpdateSourceCodeDirectory` = directory with extensions source code
 `UpdateExtensionUrl` = repository with extensions
-`UpdateExtensionDirectory` = directory with extensions source code
-`UpdateExtensionFile` = file for extension settings
+`UpdateExtensionFile` = file with extension settings
+`UpdateCurrentFile` = file with current update settings
+`UpdateLatestFile` = file with latest update settings
 `UpdateVersionFile` = version information of extensions
 `UpdateWaffleFile` = file information of extensions
 `UpdateNotification` = pending notifications